purescript/spago/README.md

 ### Run a repl

-As with the `build` and `test` commands, you can add custom source paths to load, and pass options to the underlying `purs repl` by just putting them after `--`.
+As with the `build` and `test` commands, you can add custom source paths to load, and pass options to the underlying `purs repl` via `--purs-args`.

 E.g. the following opens a repl on `localhost:3200`: